Avoiding Crisis

 Good luck!

-3. nicole30 said, on January 15th, 2007 at 7:06 pm
+January 12, 2007 at 12:13 pm

-here’s an awesome email that was sent by a friend of mine in response to this blog.
+3. here’s an awesome email that was sent by a friend of mine in response to this blog.
 I loved it so much I thought it was worth posting:

 first off, i am so proud of you for taking this giant leap into a supposed state of “vulnerability.”
 I think it is so important to get things out of your head and onto paper.
 You’ve always been good at being honest about your feelings and open with your emotions as far as speaking them (at least i think you have coming from a friend), but to write them down i think is a huge sense of inner therapy. and i don’t do this enough myself, but i find that the actual process of writing (or typing) down my thoughts, problems, fears, etc. and transferring them from head to paper actually releases the stress and obsessiveness of it circling in my head. so regardless if you attack or accomplish the things you are writing, at least you are releasing them from your mind that in a way is an accomplishment in itself.